lm-sys/FastChat/docs/langchain_integration.md

 llm = OpenAI(model="gpt-3.5-turbo")

 questions = [
-             "who is the speaker",
+    "Who is the speaker",
     "What did the president say about Ketanji Brown Jackson", "What are the threats to America",
     "Who are mentioned in the speech",
     "Who is the vice president",
     "How many projects were announced",
 ]

 for query in questions:
-    print("Query: ", query)
+    print("Query:", query)
-    print("Ans: ",index.query(query,llm=llm))
+    print("Ans:",index.query(query,llm=llm))
 ~~~